Updated: Nov 24, 2021

 Why are the prices what they are?

 Wedding videographer prices have many different factors.
 A few may be experience-related, location, or style.
 But why are prices so different?
 If videographer A and B do it for $xxx, then why can't Videographer C?
+Three reasons - experience, costs, and location.

-It may seem obvious, but the more experienced a wedding videographer is, the better they usually are.
 More experience and a higher skill level translate into better films and therefore higher demand.
 If you have a great videographer with high demand and limited availability, they're going to have higher pricing.

-Another lesser-known fact is that video can also be expensive for videographers, both in time and actual expenses.
+Another lesser-known fact is that video production can also be expensive for videographers, both in time and actual expenses.
 Videographers pay for the music subscriptions, editing software, cameras, lenses, computers (all of which cost THOUSANDS of dollars), drones (also expensive), audio equipment, second shooters, taxes, retirement, office expenses, gas, rental of additional gear, etc. That's before a salary is taken or money is put back into the business.

 How much should you invest in wedding videography?